daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 **Exercise:** Try running the empty app using the `runApp()` function instead of using the *Run App* button.

-## 3.1 Alternate way to create app template: using RStudio
+## 3.1 Alternate way to create a Shiny app: separate UI and server files

-FYI: You can also create a new Shiny app using RStudio's menu by selecting *File > New Project > New Directory > Shiny Web Application*.
-If you do this, RStudio will create a new folder and initialize a simple Shiny app in it.
-However, this Shiny app will not have an `app.R` file and instead will have two files: `ui.R` and `server.R`.
-This is another way to define Shiny apps, with one file for the UI and one file for the server code.
+Another way to define a Shiny app is by separating the UI and server code into two files: `ui.R` and `server.R`.
 This is the preferable way to write Shiny apps when the app is complex and involves more code, but in this tutorial we'll stick to the simple single file.
-If you want to break up your app into these two files, you simple put all code that is assigned to the `ui` variable in `ui.R` and all the code assigned to the `server` function in `server.R`.
+If you want to break up your app into these two files, you simply put all code that is assigned to the `ui` variable in `ui.R` and all the code assigned to the `server` function in `server.R`.
 When RStudio sees these two files in the same folder, it will know you're writing a Shiny app.

-**Exercise:** Try creating a new Shiny app using RStudio's menu.
-Make sure that app runs.
-Next, try making a new Shiny app by manually creating the two files `ui.R` and `server.R`.
+**Exercise:** Try making a new Shiny app by creating the two files `ui.R` and `server.R`.
 Rememeber that they have to be in the same folder.
-Also remember to put them in a *new, isolated* folder.
+Also remember to put them in a *new, isolated* folder (not where your `app.R` already exists).

+## 3.2 Let RStudio fill out a Shiny app template for you

+You can also create a new Shiny app using RStudio's menu by selecting *File > New File > Shiny Web App...*.
+If you do this, RStudio will let you choose if you want a single-file app (`app.R`) or a two-file ap (`ui.R`+`server.R`).
+RStudio will initialize a simple functional Shiny app with some code in it.

 # 4. Load the dataset